 With no power assist on the steering or brakes, the 427 Cobra is a burly car, with not even a roll bar or roll hoops above the seats, which only come up slightly higher than mid-back.
 This might be the last true, unfiltered automotive experience--the swan song of the unrestricted automotive age.
 Play the fool in this car and it will bite you hard.

 Our photo session complete and with dusk rapidly turning to full-on night, Billy takes me out for a few miles.
 Billy spins the tires effortlessly in his long driveway, and while I don't participate in such tomfoolery, boy, do I want to.
 The crisp fall air is punctuated by the unmistakable roar of the worked-over 428.
 While the sound is pure, guttural and distinctive, it's not as overly loud as a car with side pipes would be.
 Instead, given the Cobra's no-frills state and lack of any acoustic insulation at all, the sound is simply everywhere.
-And, mighty almighty, did it go like stink.
-1965 Shelby Cobra Image 7 of 10: Photo Courtesy: Terry Shea Muscular 427 Cobra, with its thin aluminum skin stretched over the wide chassis, leaves no questions about its high-performance purpose. the throttle for the visceral thrills of hard acceleration and the roar of the 428.
+And, mighty almighty, did it go like stink. the throttle for the visceral thrills of hard acceleration and the roar of the 428.
 With the sun down, the old windshield difficult to see through and the weak headlights not helping much, I am leaning in closer to the glass in an attempt to see better through it.

 The fast-ratio, un-boosted steering, though relatively tight when turning, suffers from a bit of play when just heading in a straight line.
 The wood-rimmed wheel, however, feels just right in the hands, much thinner than today's thick, padded rims.
 Though I never needed to use the un-assisted brakes at the limit, the Girling four-wheel discs felt progressive, while bringing the car to a halt.
 Want more braking power?
 Step harder on the pedal.
 It's that simple.
 There seemed to be plenty of braking for the small sports car.